Biden vs. Trump: General election battle is now set

 Meanwhile, both candidates are staring down a coronavirus pandemic that has turned 2020 campaign logistics on their head.
 With peak infection rates still several weeks away for many parts of the country, the outbreak and related economic devastation will play a major role in shaping voter attitudes and campaign logistics.

-For now, Biden and Trump are effectively locked at home like much of America.
+For now, Biden and Trump are effectively stuck at home like much of America.

 Biden's team suggest that his empathy and experience are right for the moment, yet he has struggled to be heard from the makeshift television studio in the basement of his Delaware home.
 The campaign has committed to at least one virtual event each day, while Trump has starred in widely viewed daily White House briefings about the coronavirus outbreak.